beshu-tech/readonlyrest-docs/elasticsearch.md

 The log line immediately states that this request has been allowed by an ACL block called "::PERSONAL\_GRP::".
 Immediately follows a summary of the requests' anatomy.
 The format is semi-structured, and it's intended for humans to read quickly, it's not JSON, or anything else.

-Similar information gets logged in JSON format into Elasticsearch documents enabling the [audit logs](elasticsearch.md#audit-logs) feature described later.
+Similar information gets logged in JSON format via [audit events](elasticsearch.md#audit) feature described later.

 Here is a glossary: